Malayan porcupine: Distribution and habitat

 The Malayan porcupine ranges from Nepal through north-east India (Arunachal Pradesh, Sikkim, West Bengal, Manipur, Mizoram, Meghalaya and Nagaland), to Bangladesh, central and southern China (Xizang, Hainan, Yunnan, Sichuan, Chongqing, Guizhou, Hunnan, Guangxi, Guangdong, Hong Kong, Fujian, Jianxi, Zhejiang, Shanghai, Jiangsu, Anhui, Henan, Hubei, Shaanxi, Gansu), throughout Myanmar, Thailand, Laos, Cambodia and Vietnam, through Peninsular Malaysia, to Singapore, Sumatra (Indonesia) and throughout Borneo (Indonesia, Malaysia, Sarawak and Brunei).
 It is also present on the island of Penang, Malaysia.
 It can be found from sea level to at least 1,300 m above sea level.

 It inhabits various types of forests and open areas near forests; as well as straying into nearby agricultural areas.

+According to a 2020 study that sequenced partial mitochondrial 12S rRNA and cytochrome b genes from late Pleistocene porcupine fossils found in northern China, the Malayan porcupine may be closely related to the extinct species Hystrix subcristata.
+The analysis supports a possible range contraction or local extinction in the northern regions that led to the continued evolution and development of Hystrix populations in southern regions.

 Behaviour and ecology

 The Malayan porcupine is terrestrial and usually lives in small groups.
 They often inhabit dens they have found near rocky areas or in the holes of trees or root systems.
 They may also dig out and live in burrows, from which a network of trails penetrate into surrounding habitat.
 They can be found in all forest types up to 1500 m altitude.

 The Malayan porcupine forages at night and rests during the day.
 It may live singly or in pairs.
 It can swim and gnaw.
 The sow usually delivers a single pup at a time, but delivering two pups has also been recorded.
 The gestation period is about 90 to 112 days.
 Their maximum longevity is about 27 years.